Joehuu/Joehuu/README.md

 #### What I'm currently working on:

 - [ppy/osu](https://github.com/ppy/osu): Top 10 contributor[^1] fixing a ton of bugs (UI mostly) and helping with project management.
-- [uhe-org/uhe](https://github.com/uhe-org/uhe): Making a Rainmeter suite.
+- [uhe-org/uhe](https://github.com/uhe-org/uhe): A Rainmeter suite with a simple duotone design.

 <details>
 <summary>Hardware</summary>